Shana Aisenberg mandolin, guitar, fiddle

 Melissa Bragdon Caron fiddle

 Melissa is a Maine-based fiddler known for playing and teaching many different styles of music.
 Classically trained, she received a degree in Music Education at the University of Maine and has experience teaching string programs and general music at various grade levels in the Maine public schools.
-Melissa has been a member of the Portland-based bluegrass band Jerks of Grass since 2006 and also plays with the old-time band Sugar Hill.
-She recently recorded an album, "Stuff That Works," with Fiddlers Three.
-Melissa is co-director of the New Hampshire Fiddle Ensemble, a non-profit organization that supports community by bringing together a large group of musicians of all ages to learn and perform different styles of music.
+Melissa is a member of the Portland-based bluegrass bands Jerks of Grass and Cumberland Crossing.
+She also plays with the old-time band Sugar Hill and teams up with Ellen Carlson & Kathy Sommer to perform with Fiddlers Three.
+Melissa is co-director of the New England Fiddle Ensemble, a non-profit organization that supports community by bringing together a large group of musicians of all ages to learn and perform different styles of music.
 Melissa was greatly involved in the development of 317 Main Community Music Center in Yarmouth, Maine, where she taught fiddle and acoustic ensembles for twelve years.
 Melissa also teaches at her studio in Scarborough, Maine.
 MelissaBragdonCaron.com

 Scott Hopkins banjo